 Who Are The HE 400i Ideal For?

 The HE 400i would be the ideal choice for you if you enjoy a neutral sound profile that slightly favors an extended upper range.
-If you like listening to music that has a strong low end presence, but also want to be able to clearly hear the rest of the mix – we recommend giving these a try.
+If you like listening to music that has a strong low-end presence, but also wants to be able to clearly hear the rest of the mix – we recommend giving these a try.

 In terms of build quality and comfort, they leave very little to be desired.
 (As long as you’re comfortable living with the possibility that you might not be 100% satisfied with the f-connector headphone cable.)
 Headphones are constantly evolving and these cans mark an important step along the way.